manGoweb/mango-cli/docs/config.md

 ### Local config

-All options can be overridden in `mango.local.json` file.
+All options can be overridden in `mango.local.yaml` (or `mango.local.json`) file.
 Handy for development and deployment.

 ---